-Before joining the Cannabis Regulatory Commission, Sam Delgado served in the Marines as a Communications Officer on a mission in Haiti.
-Recently, he was appointed to the Board of Trustees of Felician University, a small Catholic college in Bergen County, last July.
+Before joining the Cannabis Regulatory Commission, Sam Delgado served in the Marines as a Communications Officer.
+He was appointed to the Board of Trustees of Felician University last July.
+It’s a small Catholic college in Bergen County.

 Delgado has no experience in cannabis, either in advocacy or the industry.

 Senate President Steve Sweeney (D-Gloucester) nominated social worker Krista Nash, wife of Camden Freeholder Jeff Nash, months ago.
 Murphy nominated Dianna Houenou to be Chair shortly after the referendum passed with 67 percent.
 She was the lead ACLU-NJ advocate for cannabis reform before accepting a position in the Governor’s office.
 Two more seats need to be filled before the commission has its five full members.

 Deputy Health Commissioner Jeff Brown, in charge of New Jersey’s medical cannabis program, was named the Cannabis Regulatory Commission Executive Director when Houenou was named Cannabis Regulatory Commission Chair.